-8 In the grants of negotiating authority since 1934, the president has been authorized to reduce tariffs by up to a certain percentage.
-Starting with the Tokyo Round of trade negotiations (1973-79), international agreements have gone beyond tariffs to include the regulation of nontariff barriers.
+8In the grants of negotiating authority conferred by Congress since 1934, the president has been authorized to reduce tariffs by up to a certain percentage.
+Starting with the Tokyo Round of trade negotiations (1973-1979), international agreements have gone beyond tariffs to include the regulation of nontariff barriers.
 These provisions require changes in domestic law and hence Congressional approval is required.

-9 This is a reasonable presumption because this is how members of Congress behave and even what they tell us.
-In 1881, Senator Thomas Bayard observed: "The member of the Senate and House are the advocates and representatives of different local interests all of which naturally seek to influence the transactions of the government on their own behalf."
-Quoted in Irwin 2017, 700n81.
+9This is a reasonable presumption of how members of Congress behave, partly because they tell us so.
+In 1881, Senator Thomas Bayard observed, "The member of the Senate and House are the advocates and representatives of different local interests all of which naturally seek to influence the transactions of the government on their own behalf" (quoted in Irwin 2017, p.
+700 n.
+81).